 The department's graduate students are diverse.
 They come with a wide range of backgrounds in education and in the liberal arts.
 They vary in age, ethnicity, and social background, as well as prior practical and educational experience.
 Students thus provide a resource for one another's scholarly development.
-Some EPS courses are cross-listed in the College of Letters and Science; others are cross-listed with other departments in the School of Education.
+Some EPS courses are cross-listed in the College of Letters & Science; others are cross-listed with other departments in the School of Education.
 They consequently attract students who approach material with a broad range of intellectual perspectives and complementary knowledge.

 Despite the variety structured into the program, the multidisciplinary backgrounds of faculty, and the diversity of students, the small size of the department often leads to closer ties between students and faculty than are possible in most larger departments.
 Doctoral students generally come to know several faculty well and have an opportunity to work closely together.

-The Department of Educational Policy Studies offers both master of arts (M.A minimum 30 cr.) and doctor of philosophy (Ph.D. minimum 51 cr.) degrees.
+The Department of Educational Policy Studies offers both master of arts (M.A minimum 30 credits) and doctor of philosophy (Ph.D. minimum 51 credits) degrees.
 Students who enroll with only a bachelor's degree and intend to pursue the Ph.D. degree are required to take the M.A. on the way to the Ph.D.
 Applicants already holding a master's degree will be admitted either into the EPS master's program or into the Ph.D. program, depending upon the recommendation of the admissions committee.
 Students for both the M.A. and Ph.D. degrees are expected to develop both depth and breadth in their studies.
 For the Ph.D. there are minimum credit requirements of 18 credits for the concentration and of 12 credits within educational policy studies for breadth.
 All candidates for the Ph.D. must take a minimum of 30 credits in EPS.

 The cornerstone of the department's doctoral program is the concentration.
 The department offers concentrations in social sciences and education, history of education, and comparative international education and global studies.
 Concentrations are intended to embody the content knowledge and learning experiences that students need to achieve necessary levels of proficiency within a field of study.
 While these levels of proficiency are acquired largely through course work and other traditional academic activities, in appropriate fields they may also be based in work experiences, internships, independent studies, and similar activities.